Permix

 const app = new Elysia()

-// You can access body or other properties to determine permissions
+// You can access headers or other properties to determine permissions

 post: {